Tensor field: Tensor fields as multilinear forms

-(ω(fX))(p) = f(p)ω(p)(X(p)) = (fω)(p)(X(p)) = (fω(X))(p)

 for any p in M and smooth function f.
 Thus we can regard covector fields not just as sections of the cotangent bundle, but also linear mappings of vector fields into functions.
 By the double-dual construction, vector fields can similarly be expressed as mappings of covector fields into functions (namely, we could start "natively" with covector fields and work up from there).